This site is intended for U.S. healthcare professionals.

 WARNINGS and PRECAUTIONS

 Myelodysplastic Syndrome/Acute Myeloid Leukemia (MDS/AML), including cases with a fatal outcome, has been reported in patients who received TALZENNA.
 Overall, MDS/AML has been reported in 0.4% (3 out of 788) of solid tumor patients treated with TALZENNA as a single agent in clinical studies.
 In TALAPRO-2, MDS/AML occurred in 2 out of 511 (0.4%) patients treated with TALZENNA and enzalutamide and in 0 out of 517 (0%) patients treated with placebo and enzalutamide.
-The durations of TALZENNA treatment in these five patients prior to developing MDS/AML were 0.3, 1, 2, 3, and 5 years, respectively.
+The durations of TALZENNA treatment in these 5 patients prior to developing MDS/AML were 0.3, 1, 2, 3, and 5 years.
 Most of these patients had received previous chemotherapy with platinum agents and/or other DNA damaging agents including radiotherapy.

 Do not start TALZENNA until patients have adequately recovered from hematological toxicity caused by previous chemotherapy.
 Monitor blood counts monthly during treatment with TALZENNA.
 For prolonged hematological toxicities, interrupt TALZENNA and monitor blood counts weekly until recovery.
 If counts do not recover within 4 weeks, refer the patient to a hematologist for further investigations including bone marrow analysis and blood sample for cytogenetics.
 If MDS/AML is confirmed, discontinue TALZENNA.